-The Alliance For Affordable Internet's 2014 Affordability Report is an effort to identify and quantify some of these challenges, and to identify what policy and regulatory drivers can lead to enhanced affordability.
-We aim to understand why place that could lead to further progress.
+At the heart of the report is the "Affordability Index".
+This unique composite Index scores each of the 51 countries included in the report on a scale of 0 -100, based on both current penetration and usage rates, and the policy and regulatory environment in place that could lead to further progress.
 A statistical analysis proves that high scores on the Affordability Index are strongly correlated with lower broadband prices.
 To help assess drivers in more detail, the overall Affordability Index is broken down into two sub-indices - (1) the infrastructure sub-index and (2) the access sub-index.